Lawyerless.app

 Understanding Arbitration Clauses in Contracts

-An arbitration clause is a part of a contract that requires parties to resolve disputes through arbitration instead of going to court.
-This can save time and money but may limit options for legal recourse.
-Knowing about these clauses is important because they can affect your rights and how conflicts are resolved in various agreements, from employment to rentals.
+An arbitration clause is a part of a contract that requires the parties to resolve disputes through arbitration instead of going to court.
+This clause is important because it can significantly impact how conflicts are handled, often making the process faster and less formal.
+Knowing about these clauses can help you understand your rights and obligations in a contract.

 What it means